nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 ### The Farm (2)

 1. Clear a path to the [Backwoods](https://stardewvalleywiki.com/Backwoods).
 Try and cut as many Weeds as possible to maximize the chance for Mixed Seeds.
-2. Travel north to the Backwoods at 6:10 am.
+2. Travel north to the Backwoods at 6:10 pm.

 ### The Backwoods